• Skip to primary navigation

 Tips on Completing Tasks in College:

-Completing tasks will empower a student to do more and , little by little, create a successful college life.
+Completing tasks will empower students to do more and gradually create a successful college life.

 • Check your school email every day.
 Don't forget to check your personal email also.
 Reply to important emails.
 Delete unwanted emails.
 It's OK to delete emails you don't need.

 • Pay attention to the class syllabus.
 All critical dates will be there.
-Add due dates to the calendar, and add an alert one week before.
+Add due dates to the calendar and an alert one week before.

 • Have your Class syllabi handy.
 Look at it every day.
 Before school starts, add all the due dates to your electronic / paper calendar and set an alert reminder (or written reminder) a week before.